Flagsmith/flagsmith-docs/docs/advanced-use/edge-api.md

 ### Step 2 - Migrate your data

 You can now trigger a one-way sync of data for each of your Flagsmith Projects within the Flagsmith Dashboard.
-Please get in touch in [Discord](https://discord.gg/hFhxNtXzgm), via the chat widget at the bottom of this page or by emailing support@flagsmith.com when you are ready to migrate your Projects over to the Edge API.
-This will start a job that can take between 1 and 15 minutes, depending on how much data you have.
+You can migrate your Project over to our Edge API by going to the Project Settings page and hitting the "Start Migration" button.
+This will start a job that can take between 1 minute and 1 hour, depending on how much data you have.
 Once the job is complete, all the Identities that were present in your Core API will be present in the Edge API.

+The Core API will continue to work normally during and following the migration.

+If you have a product like a mobile app, where you cannot immediately force your users to upgrade (as opposed to a web app, for example), you will likely generate Identity writes to the old Core API.

+Following the migration, if we receive a request to an `Identity` endpoint that results in a write to the core API, we will persist the data in the Core API _and replay the request into the Edge API_.
+You can then update your API endpoints/SDKs in your own time to gradually move over the Edge API.
+This will give you time to migrate your users over to the new version of your application.

+Note that writes to the Core API will still work into the future, but the data will not be synchronised across the two platforms (Core and Edge).

 ### Step 3 - Deploy your applications